DJProduction/Restaurant-Reviews/README.md

 role="combobox" name="neighborhoods" onchange="updateRestaurants()">
 <option value="all">All Neighborhoods</option>
 ```
 Based on standard HTML5 rules the screen reader can properly explain this is a "combobox named neighborhoods" to a user.
-Then the applicationwould read each option to the user.
+Then the application will read each option to the user.

 Otherwise, important elements were explained with aria properties.
 For example this is a literal template for the reviewers' posts.
 ```